 Funding opportunities for graduate study in the department of history are available for qualified students in the traditional MA and Joint MA/PhD programs.
-Based on twenty hours per week of teaching or working in a professional capacity (e.g., editorial assistant, conference co-director, museum assistant), funding packages ordinarily include a combination of tuition scholarships, remission of course-related fees, and a stipend for research or teaching.
+Based on twenty hours per week of teaching or working in a professional capacity (e.g., editorial assistant, conference co-director, museum assistant), funding packages ordinarily include a combination of tuition scholarships, remission of course-related fees, and a stipend.
 Funding details vary according to program, the availability of funds from university and other sources, and may be contingent on successful progress toward the degree sought.
 The stipend is determined each year by the CMU Board of Trustees.
 The tuition scholarship can only be used for courses on the graduate degree program or those otherwise approved by the student's graduate advisor.

 - New Joint MA/PhD funding applications:

 - Progress reports from continuing Joint PhD students: January 15 (for funding in the next academic year)